jab/bidict/docs/extending.rst

 ``WeakrefBidict`` Recipe
 ########################

-Suppose you need a custom bidict type that only retains weakrefs to some objects whose refcounts you're trying not increment.
+Suppose you need to store some objects in a bidict without incrementing their refcounts.

 With :class:`~bidict.BidictBase`\'s
 :attr:`~bidict.BidictBase._fwdm_cls` (forward mapping class) and